Skip to main content

 testnetFalseConnect to the Hyperliquid testnet when True.

-max_retriesNoneMaximum retry attempts for order submission/cancel/modify.
+max_retriesNoneMaximum retry attempts for info requests.

 retry_delay_initial_msNoneInitial delay (milliseconds) between retries.